JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

   - `Anchor.localPosition`
 - `Rigidbody`
 - `HingeJoint`
+- `Vibrate`

 The lever is a model with `ViveGrip_Grabbable` attached.
 To make sure that it gets gripped by the handle, I set the anchor's local position appropriately.
 When I enable the anchor, a Gizmo in the Scene view gives me a visual cue as to where the anchor will be positioned.

 The lever needs to rotate when its pulled, which I achieve with a hinge joint.
 It behaves as you would expect by configuring the joint's anchor and axis appropriately and setting some `Rigidbody` constraints.

+A script also provides a sense of weight using vibrations, similar to the use in the Slider.

 #### Bubble gun (advanced)